ollieri3/landing-page/readme.md

-# Temporary Landing Page #
+# Landing Page #
 ---
-A simple landing page for [olivers.cloud](https://olivers.cloud), Includes links to Github and social media accounts.
+A simple landing page for [olivers.cloud](https://olivers.cloud), Includes links to personal social media accounts and other projects